serjaaa/cumulated-net-conn/README.md

 #### Description

-The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provide cumulated explicit and implicit connectivity probabilities for every pair of nodes in a temporal network.
+- The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provide cumulated explicit and implicit connectivity probabilities for every pair of nodes in a temporal network.
 The calculation is performed as a sequence of sparse matrix products using the `scipy.sparse` library.
+- The file `toy_net_right.dat` is the adjacency matrix (as list format) of the toy network of Figure 5, panel (b) of [Ser-Giacomi et al. (2021)](#references).

 #### Inputs

-The main inputs are:
+The main inputs to run the code are:

 - A sequence of adjacency matrices file-names `finname` describing the snapshots of the temporal network analyzed (each single adjacency matrix file are written in list format).
 For the proper normalization of the matrix refer to [Ser-Giacomi et al. (2021)](#references) and to the toy matrix `toy_net_right.dat` in the repository.
 - The number of nodes `N` in the network.